 Instagram Handle: Don't forget to include your IG name in your message!
 One of our favorite things is tagging people in photos and videos of their custom pen while it's being made - from the fresh wood on the lathe, to the painting, finishing and even once it's packaged!

 As with anything, the more specific information you give, the closer we can get it to the picture in your head!
-Whenever you're ready to design your custom holder, just send the Etsy shop a message detailing everything you'd like and I'll create a listing for you to purchase it!
+Whenever you're ready to design your custom holder, just head on over to the shop and purchase a fully custom pen listing!

 How do I adjust my flange?

 The beauty of calligraphy is that every hand is different!
 This can making customized pens difficult to make because every writing style is different.
 If you find the defulat angle uncomfortable for your hand it's very easy to adjust!
 A set of small pliers are the most helpful when adjusting, just pull the arc of the flange wider to fit larger nibs, and squeeze it in to fit smaller nibs.
 See video for more assistance.

 How long does it take to make a custom pen?

 Custom orders generally take 3-4 weeks (per pen) to make, more intricate designs and multiple pen orders may take longer.